About This Course

 You will need to pay £60.00 to the RYA for your radio licence.

-Older generation iPads may have performance issues.
-We strongly recommend installing the SRC Taster Course before buying the full course to check that it will work on your device.
+We strongly recommend trying the SRC Taster Course before buying the full course to check that it will work on your device.